Earth and Atmospheric Science

 Natural and Health Sciences

 After completing his doctorate in 2012, Dr. Lerach spent a year as a visiting assistant professor of meteorology in upstate New York at The College at Brockport.
-He has been at UNC since the fall of 2013, where he has focused on teaching the following courses:
+He has been at UNC since the fall of 2013, where he teaches the following courses:

 Dr. Lerach's interests lie in mesoscale meteorology, with applications in radar meteorology and numerical weather prediction (NWP).
 Specifically, his research makes use of the Regional Atmospheric Modeling System (RAMS) and polarimetric radar hydrometeor identification (HID) techniques to explore various aerosol-cloud microphysical impacts on tornadic storms, orographic snowfall events, and other types of precipitating systems.
 His work aims to improve upon existing numerical microphysical parameterizations in order to more accurately represent (1) the evolution of deep convective systems and their cold pools in high-resolution numerical weather forecast models and (2) the placement and intensity of extreme snowfall in regions of complex terrain for applications in snowpack stability and avalanche prediction.